Frequently Asked Questions

 Whilst there are a lot of similarities between microblading and the machine method, there are differences too.
 Microblading is not suitable for every type of skin; oily skin in particular often requires more regular top-ups.
 Also, with microblading, the pigment isn't implanted as deeply as with the machine method, which means the results don't tend to last quite as long.
 Another difference is the variety of look which can be achieved.
 Microblading is best suited to creating hair-like strokes, whereas the machine I use will allow you to have powder brows or a combination of the two.

 Because I use a digital machine to implant the pigment into your skin, I am able to offer you a choice of techniques to achieve your desired look.
 This is different to microblading, which uses a hand tool and is best suited to creating the appearance of fine lines - or hair-stokes.
+For examples of what these styles look like, check out some of the permanent brows on my Gallery page.

 - Hair-stroke brows